 - This museum is super stroller friendly and there are exhibits for all ages, so bring your big and little kids.

-- The EcoTarium is open Tuesday through Saturday from 10 am to 5 pm & Sunday from 12 pm to 5 pm.
+- The EcoTarium is open Tuesday through Sunday from 10 am to 5 pm.
 The museum is closed on Mondays.

 - One weekend a month, visitors that show a Bank of America or Merrill Lynch Debit card get in for free.